campbellmarianna/SPD-1.01-Engineering-Careers-1/notes/class4.md

 ## A few steps
 1. Analyze the position you are being interviewed for

-## Take the oddball question as an opportunity to  build your personal brand s
+## Take the oddball question as an opportunity to  build your personal brand.

 ## Ask Questions
 - Show you thought process

-## At the end of answerin
+## At the end of answering

+### No to
+- Talk poorly about others

+### Non-verbal Communication
+- Handshake
+- Eye Contacts
+- Attentiveness
+- Posture
+- Clear speech
+- Volumn
+- Personal space